tuol/FavoriteRecipes/FishStew.md

 * Mussels

 ## Instructions
+Let the stock simmer for many hours.
-Anything goes for this soup.
-As long as you take the time to make this soup, it will be awesome.
+When making the soup/stew: anything goes.
+As long as you take the time, it will be awesome.